Art Supplies & Easels | Madison Art Shop

 Oil paint colors are unmatched for purity, quality, and permanence.
 Oil paints are considered to be the highest quality paint type for mixing colors for shading.
 Oil paint colors date back to the 16th century when it was used to decorate wooden shields.

-Painting 'Fat"\' Over 'Lean'
+Painting 'Fat' Over 'Lean'

 What does painting 'Fat' over 'Lean' mean?

 Have you heard the term painting fat over lean?
 This term refers to a basic rule of painting with oils.
 Oil that is used directly from the tube is thick and is the “fat.”
 “Lean” paint is oil paint that has been thinned.
 When painting in layers you should always apply the thin paints first.
-If you apply the thick paints first this can cause your paint to crack.
-When working in layers each new layer of paint should be thicker than the underlying layer of paint.

 Preserving leftover Oil Paints